Security-Onion-Solutions/securityonion-docs/elastic-features.rst

 If you switch to Elastic Features, you can remain on the BASIC license for free forever or you can choose to upgrade to a paid subscription.
 For more information about Elastic Features subscription levels, please see: https://www.elastic.co/subscriptions

-- How does authentication work?

-Authentication works the same way it does in our existing Elastic open source images.
-Security Onion provides Single Sign On (SSO) using the same username and password for Sguil, Squert, and Kibana.

-- What about the recent Elastic announcement about security features?

-Elastic recently announced that security features are included for free in the Elastic Features license starting in version 6.8.0.
-Since Security Onion still uses Elastic 6.7.2, those security features are not free in that version.
-We will begin the process of working towards Elastic 6.8.0.